Arbor Hills Tree Farm, LLC

 What are the Disadvantages of Planting a Bonsai in Your Yard?

-Considerations for Planting Bonsais in the Yard
+Tips for Planting Bonsais in the Ground

 Consider the following before planting your bonsai tree outdoors.